 Part IX of the Securities Act contains detailed provisions in relation to the acquisition of shares of a listed company.
 Where an acquirer intends to acquire the acquirer is compulsorily required by the Securities Act to make a public announcement of an offer to acquire the voting shares of the target company.
 Pursuant to Regulation 14(1) of the Takeover Regulations, where an acquirer acquires control of a listed company the acquirer is required to "make a public announcement of offer to acquire at least 50% of the remaining voting shares of the target company".
-Further Regulation 14(2) of the Takeover Regulations provides that "Where the public offer is made conditional upon minimum level of acceptances, such minimum level shall not be more than 35% of the remaining voting shares.
+Further, Regulation 14(2) of the Takeover Regulations provides that "where the public offer is made conditional upon minimum level of acceptances, such minimum level shall not be more than 35% of the remaining voting shares".
 A few types of transactions are exempt from making a public offer.
 For instance, acquisition of shares through a scheme of arrangement or exercise of an option by a bank or a financial institution does not require the acquirer to make a public offer.

-- (a) Voting shares which would entitle the acquirer to more than 31% but less than 50% of the voting shares of a listed company; or - (b) Additional voting shares, in case the acquirer already holds more than 31% but less than 50% of the voting shares of a listed company; or - (c) Control of a listed company,
+- a. voting shares which would entitle the acquirer to more than 30% of the voting shares of a listed company; or - additional voting shares, in case the acquirer already holds more than 30% but less than 50% of the voting shares of a listed company; or - c. control of a listed company,